 Disclaimer.
 Using rotary tools near water has never been, to the best of our knowledge, endorsed by any of the rotary tool manufacturers.
 If you do choose to drill near water or with attachments under water connected to your drill then you do so at your own risk.
 Please be aware that mixing electricity and water can be very dangerous.

-If like me you love to scour the charity shops for old china plates, saucers, tea cups and tea pots then like me you'll be wondering what to do with it all.
-And lucky for us, there's lots of ideas: bird seed feeders, jewellery, cake stands, hangings, bangles, light fittings and much, much more.
+If like me you love to scour the charity shops for old china plates, saucers, tea cups and teapots then like me you will be wondering what to do with it all.
+And lucky for us, there are lots of ideas: bird seed feeders, jewellery, cake stands, hangings, bangles, light fittings, wind chimes, plant pots and much, much more.

 - 6mm Diamond Core Drill (often referred to as Diamond Hole Saw Drills) or if you're using a Dremel drill you might like to use a 6mm Bottle Neck Diamond Core Drill

 - 1 x dinner plate, 1 x side plate, 1 x saucer or cup (a cup on the top instead of a saucer can be used to hold sweets, a flower posy or small cake forks)

 - Rotary drill.
 A lightweight one such as a Dremel or Foredom hobby drill is ideal but a regular household Bosch type of drill will also do.

 - Safety goggles

 - Sharpie pen or similar

 Here's what our diamond core drills look like:

 Step 1Mark the position of where you would like your hole to be with a marker pen (find the middle with a tape measure) and place a strip of masking tape over the top.